amith-kadavigere/DevOps-Project/README.md

 ```

 ## About the App
-* We have contaierized a Python Flask app available at [link](https://github.com/apolloio/k8s-helloworld) using Docker as per requirement.
+* We have contaierized a Python Flask app available at this  [link](https://github.com/apolloio/k8s-helloworld) using Docker as per requirement.
 * The image has been uploaded to GCR as per requirement.
 * The GKE cluster has been spun up using Terraform with the requested parameters as per requirement.
 * The app has been deployed in Kubernetes and has been configured to autoscale from 2-4 pods.

-## But why Kubernetes?!!
+* Application has been associated with custom domain pending TLS.

-### Application Life Cycle Management (ALM)
+> ### @icon-info-circle But why Kubernetes?!!
-* The biggest benefit of using Kubernetes is its ability to orchestrate an Application's lifecycle.
+> The biggest benefit of using Kubernetes is its ability to orchestrate an Application's lifecycle.
 What is Orchestration, you ask?
-In a nutshell, Kubernetes handles the Lifecycle & management of an application from Deployment, Updates, Management, Availability, Scalability, Migration to its eventual Deletion.
-Once the application is deployed in Kubernetes, except of enhancements, all one has to do is to ensure Kubernetes service is up and running and the application management is taken care by  Kubernetes.
+In a nutshell, Kubernetes handles the lifecycle & management of an application from Deployment, Updates, Management, Availability, Scalability, Migration and to its eventual Demise.
+Once the application is deployed in Kubernetes, except for enhancements, all one has to do is to ensure Kubernetes service is up and running and the application management is taken care by  Kubernetes.

 #### Scalability
 * Helps keep the cluster elastic.
 Scale in / scale out Cluster nodes, Worker nodes, pods as per Application requirements or load.

 #### Fault Tolerance
 * Pods are ephemeral.
 For Stateless applications which require only content to be served, we could specify the minimum, maximum and desired number of pods to be maintained at all times thus ensuring availability.
-* Autoscaling could be enabled to scale as per CPU/Memory utilization or using custom metrics from Prometheus/Graphana based on traffic.
+* Autoscaling could be enabled to scale as per CPU/Memory utilization or using custom metrics from Prometheus/Graphana based on traffic load.
 * Stateful applications are supported through Stateful sets, Persistent Voumes.

 #### Security